zolagonano/a-ninjas-handbook/src/chapter_7.md

 You might not need to worry about all of these behaviors; see which ones seem more important to your activity.
 For example, if you're a writer or whistleblower, your writing style can matter a lot more than other things.

+## Creating an Environment for Your Activities

+Every identity needs an environment for their work and activities, and the setup of that environment is heavily dependent on your threat model.
+Not every identity and activity requires maximum caution and privacy, but some might, based on what you want to do.

+You need to tailor this setup to your own situation, but I will show some examples of different environments based on the sensitivity of activities.
+These may not necessarily suit your specific situation.

+### Low-Sensitivity Activities

+For activities that do not require high levels of anonymity, such as casual browsing or social media use under a pseudonym, a basic setup may be enough:

+- **Browser**: Use a privacy-focused browser like Firefox with privacy extensions such as uBlock Origin, and apply some hardening using Arkenfox, to make it both usable and private.
+Also, use different hardened profiles for different pseudonyms and activities.
+- **VPN**: A reputable VPN service to mask your IP address and encrypt your traffic.
+- **Email**: Use a privacy-respecting email service like ProtonMail or Tutanota.
+- **Search Engine**: Use DuckDuckGo or Startpage to avoid tracking by mainstream search engines.
+- **Privacy-Friendly Front-Ends**: There are privacy-friendly front-ends for YouTube, Twitter, Instagram, etc., that allow you to browse these websites without having an account on them or sharing too much data.

+### Medium-Sensitivity Activities

+For activities that require moderate anonymity, such as maintaining a blog or participating in forums on sensitive topics, a more cautious setup is necessary:

+- **Browser**: Use the Tor Browser for anonymity and protection against tracking.
+- **VPN**: Combine a VPN with the Tor network for added security.
+This can impact your network bandwidth, so if bandwidth is a concern, Tor with obfuscation might be sufficient.
+- **Email**: Use secure email services and consider disposable email addresses for one-time communications.
+- **Device**: Consider using a dedicated device or a virtual machine for these activities to avoid cross-contamination with your primary activities.
+- **Communication**: Use encrypted messaging apps like Signal or Matrix (although not as secure as Signal, it allows sign-up with email and you can host your own home server, so it might be better for privacy and anonymity) for secure communication.

+### High-Sensitivity Activities

+For activities that require the highest level of anonymity, such as whistleblowing, investigative journalism, or activism in a dictatorship regime, a maximum security environment is needed:

+- **Operating System**: Use a live operating system like Tails, which can be run from a USB stick and leaves no trace after use, or set up an encrypted virtual machine with Whonix OS.
+- **Browser**: Strictly use the Tor Browser and follow Tor usage best practices.
+- **VPN**: Use a multi-hop VPN service and route your traffic through the Tor network for layered security.
+- **Email and Communication**: Use encrypted email services, PGP encryption for emails, and secure messaging apps like Signal or Wire.
+Consider using anonymous email services for additional protection.
+- **Device**: Use a dedicated, secure device that is only used for these high-sensitivity activities.
+Regularly wipe and reformat the device to remove any potential traces.
+- **File Sharing**: Use encrypted file-sharing services and tools like OnionShare to share files anonymously.
+- **Metadata Removal**: Always strip metadata from files and photos before sharing them.
+- **Geolocation**: Disable GPS, Wi-Fi, and Bluetooth on your device.
+Use location spoofing tools to mask your actual location.
+- **Operational Security**: Maintain strict OpSec practices, such as never using your real identity, avoiding linking different online identities, and being cautious about the information you share.